DBA-MdAnasMiah/Database-Administration-SQL/Performace Tuning/Extended Event/Setup Extended Event.md

 - **TRACK_CAUSALITY**: We are NOT linking events together.
 - ** STARTUP_STATE**: If the SQL Server restarts, it automatically star.
 > This extended event file will be created in the following path -> N'\\ANAS_PC\anas\extendedEvent\capture30LongQuery.xel'

 ---

 ## Step 2: Now run/enable the Extended Event that we generated.
 ```sql
 USE MASTER;
 GO;
 ALTER EVENT SESSION [capture30LongQuery] ON SERVER STATE = START;
 ```
+> to check the Extended Event -> Server(Anas_PC\DATACENTER) -> Management -> Extended Events -> capture30LongQuery -> package0.event_file -> View Target Data

-## Step 3: Create a table in DBA databse that will hold the
+## Step 3: Create a table in DBA databse.

-Differential backups capture **all changes since the last full backup**, allowing you to combine multiple transaction logs into a single backup file.
+the purpose of this table is that we want to store any.

 ```sql